 Shaped by curiosity.

 I discovered the importance of understanding my own customers needs in the early 1990s as a custom surfboard shaper.
+(One of my customers even became world champ riding my boards).
 In this environment I learned the difference between what people say they want versus what they really need, and the value of working to a brief informed by reality.

 Research to inspire and inform design.

-My work unites teams around what matters to their customers– discovering insights to shapes their products and services into great customer experiences which meet real-world needs.
+Outcomes from my research takes the guesswork out of these decisions, reveals opportunities, unites and inspires your team around what truly matters to their customers – uncovering insights to shape products and services into great customer experiences which meet real-world needs.

 I’m a curious, analytical thinker with the instinct it takes to discover what makes people tick and what this means for your business.
-My ability to naturally engage and build empathy for people, is a key skill I’ve honed during over 2,000 hours of interviews and ethnographies with my clients’ customers.
+My ability to naturally engage and build empathy for people, is a key skill I’ve honed during thousands of hours of interviews and ethnographic field visits with my clients’ customers.

 Getting under the skin of your customers is the foundation of my work, uncovering their motivations, needs, emotions, perceptions and behaviours to discover how your product can best fit your customer and even put a smile on their face.

-Insight from my work has provided my clients valuable opportunities and strategic direction, impacting many aspects of product and service design – from how a brand is communicated, a service delivered, or how a product feels in a customer’s hand.
+Insight from my work has provided my clients valuable opportunities and strategic direction – from which market to launch in, to how a product feels in a customer’s hand.

-Since 2012 I’ve been a coach on the Better By Design programme – a New Zealand government initiative driven by New Zealand Trade & Enterprise, with significant input and coach training from Stanford D.School, building on a ‘design thinking’ approach.
+From 2012 – 2017 I’ve been a coach on the Better By Design programme – a New Zealand government initiative driven by New Zealand Trade & Enterprise, with significant input and coach training from Stanford D.School, building on a ‘design thinking’ approach.

 The role of the coach is to work directly with CEOs to help them adopt and benefit from a user centred design approach to product development.
 The aim is to build this capability within the company and the coach’s job is to make this happen.